 All food sold or made available to students during the school day must meet Smart Snacks and beverage rules to include:

 - Vending machines, school stores, fundraisers during the school day

 - Food used for instructional purposes except for food labs and cultural events

 - Elementary: No competitive foods during regular and extended school days

 - Middle school: No competitive foods until 30 minutes after the last lunch period

-- High school: No competitive foods or sales during meals
+- High school: No sales during meals

 The District allows six exemption days for fundraisers where campuses can sell foods that do not meet USDA Smart Snacks guidelines except during meal times.